OliverZHANG1206/OpenBR-installation/README.md

 &emsp;&emsp;* Add "source code" (../opencv/sources)
 &emsp;&emsp;* Create a new folder (Recommend: in the same folder in opencv) and put its path in CMake "binaries"
 &emsp;&emsp;* Click "Configure", The generator choose "Visual Studio 16 2019" and choose "Use default native complier".
 Then click "Finish".
 &emsp;&emsp;* Once there is "Configuring done" shown below, find "BUILD_opencv_world" and turn it to true value.
-Then click "Generate" and waiting for "Generating done".
+Then click "Generate" and waiting
+&emsp;&emsp;for "Generating done".
 &emsp;&emsp;* Click "Open Project", the VS2019 will be opened.
-Then choose "ALL_BUILD" in "CMakeTargets" folder at "Solution Explorer" and right-click build.
+Then choose "ALL_BUILD" in "CMakeTargets" folder at "Solution Explorer" and right-click
+&emsp;&emsp;build.
 &emsp;&emsp;* Once finished.
 Choose "INSTALL" and right-click "Project Only" -> "Build Only INSTALL".
 #### &emsp;3.
 Build OpenBR
 &emsp;&emsp;* Add "source code" (openbr path) and create a new folder and put the path in "binaries".